 Another option to consider for a local business might be billboards or posters, in prominent places in your area.

 The simple act of picking up the phone and touching base with an existing client could lead to additional work.
 If you’re braver you could also try cold calling potential customers or hiring someone to call on your behalf.

 Is there something a little unusual or clever you could do to get you noticed?
 Some of the big brands do incredible guerilla marketing campaigns.
 I remember seeing a video where one of the mobile providers had vertical screens in the streets where you could see and talk to people in another city.
 Another one was a subway staircase which was made into a musical keyboard.
 You don’t have to be as extravagant as that.
 For example, I read about the owner of a gym who hired a cartoonist to work outside their building.
 He would draw a caricature of anyone who wanted one, but they would be portrayed in gym kit, with the gym logo behind them.

 A lot of the big shops have loyalty reward programs.
 Depending on your type of business you could try this as well.
 A cafe local to me has cards printed with their logo and several circles.
 Each time you buy something they sign/initial a circle and once the card is full you get a free coffee.

 18. Freebies/ Trial vouchers

-Dependant on your type of business, you could also consider creating free or trial vouchers allowing people to test your product or service or a small part of it.
+Dependant on your type of business, you could also consider creating free or gift vouchers allowing people to test your product or service or a small part of it.

 There are plenty of ideas to get you started.
 Which will you try first?